 En route to your campsite stop in at Madawaksa Coffee Co. and pick up some freshly roasted coffee to savour during your trip.
 Nothing makes a cool fall morning better than the aroma of freshly brewed coffee.

 The name of this provincial park should say it all – you’ll love basking in the silence of Silent Lake, a silence that is easily maintained because there are no motor boats or electric motors allowed here.
 Disconnect with some much-needed solitude and select one of their walk-in campsites for a different camping experience.
 Find inner peace amid the brilliant oranges and reds of the fall forest.

-Cozy Up: Savour a sweet treat while lounging around the campfire by picking up one of Zehr’s Deli & Bakery’s famous Chelsea Buns (very similar to a sticky bun).
+Savour a sweet treat while lounging around the campfire by picking up one of Zehr’s Deli & Bakery’s famous Chelsea Buns (very similar to a sticky bun).